wakiyamap/electrs/README.md

   With these new indexes, bitcoind is no longer queried to serve user requests and is only polled periodically for new blocks and for syncing the mempool.

-- Support for Liquid and other Elements-based networks, including CT, peg-in/out and multi-asset.
-  (requires enabling the `liquid` feature flag using `--features liquid`)

 ### CLI options

 In addition to electrs's original configuration options, a few new options are also available: